febriandfa/sea-salon-app/README.md

 ### 4. Environment Configuration

-Copy the `.env.example` file to `.env` and adjust the configuration according to your needs, especially the database settings:
+Copy the `.env.example` file to `.env` and adjust the configuration inside `.env` according to your needs, especially the database settings:

 ```bash
 cp .env.example .env